nearai/program_synthesis/program_synthesis/naps/README.md

 # NAPS -- Natural Program Synthesis Dataset
 The structure of the NAPS dataset is thoroughly described in the paper: [NAPS: Neural Program Synthesis Dataset](https://arxiv.org/abs/1807.03168)

+Checkout [current leaderboard](http://near.ai/research/naps) to see the most recent results.

 ## Download the dataset
 Use the link to download the dataset: https://goo.gl/WaBdbb